RubyRubenstahl/artikcloud-ProxyHub/proxies/README.md

 ## Get started

- - If you have not created the corresponding device type for this proxy yet, create an ARTIK Cloud device type and define the Manifest.
+ - If there is no the corresponding device types for this proxy in ARTIK Cloud yet, create a ARTIK Cloud device type and define the Manifests.
 Note its Device Type ID (DTID).
+Please be aware that one proxy can handle devices of multiple device types (e.g. wemo).
  - Duplicate the _template folder in artik-proxy-hub/proxies
  - Rename the folder to a meaningful name (folder name starting with an '_' will not be loaded)
  - Update package.json: